 My first real interest in photography started around 2006 after moving back to the UK from South Africa.
 As a family from South Africa, we enjoyed the outdoors and spent much of our free time walking around the nearby peak district.
 I had purchased a Fuji Superzoom to document our trips out mostly to send back to family in SA and it didn’t take long before I outgrew it and purchased my first DSLR; a Canon 350D.

 This turned out to become a never ending quest for better cameras, better lenses, better tripods, better accessories and software.
 Lots of software, to make my rubbish photographs look better than they were.
 HDR anyone?

 In 2009 the credit crunch hit home and I lost my job.
 A blessing in disguise that forced me to rethink my future and how I was going to support my family.
-Within six months my ecommerce business was born.
-Despite the economic downturn the business saw growth and we soon saw an opportunity to move away from the hustle and bustle of the East Midlands to rural Wales.
+Within six months my ecommerce business was born and despite the economic downturn the business saw growth which presented us with an opportunity to move away from the hustle and bustle of the East Midlands to rural Wales.
 It was here that I realised my true passion for photography.

-The original plan was to spend the summer months slowing completing the conversion but thanks to Covid-19 and a forced national lockdown I had it finished by the end of May.
-It’s pretty neat and has a double bed, a fridge, stove top and sink, a toilet and most importantly a heater for those cold winter nights out.
+The original plan was to spend the summer slowing completing the conversion but thanks to Covid-19 and a forced national lockdown I had it finished by the end of May.
+It’s pretty neat; It has a double bed, a fridge, stove top and sink, a toilet and most importantly a heater for those cold winter nights out.

 I’m looking forward to some new adventures and hopefully some great images.

-I use a Kingjoy A86 Heavy Duty Carbon Fibre Tripod with a Benro geared head and all of this is packed away in my new Shimoda Action X50 bag (recently upgraded from the F-Stop Anja).
+I use a Kingjoy A86 Heavy Duty Carbon Fibre Tripod with a Acratech Long Lens head and all of this is packed away in a Shimoda Action X50 bag.

 My worst fear is that when I die, my wife sells my camera gear for what I told her it cost.